Rayc940/ece5160-fast-robot/lab5/lab.md

 ### Position Control

-The goal of the task was to make the robot drive toward a wall as quickly as possible and stop at a target distance of 304 mm using ToF feedback.
+The goal of the task was to make the robot drive toward a wall as quickly as possible and stop at a target distance of 304 mm.

-The controller was implemented directly on the Artemis using the front TOF sensor as the feedback.
-At each step, the robot measured the distance to wall, computed the error, and then generated a motor command from the PID terms.
+The controller was implemented on Artemis using the front TOF sensor as feedback.
+At each step, the robot measured the distance to wall, computed the error, and then generated a motor PWM from the PID terms.

 $$
 u_k = K_p e_k + K_i \sum e_k \Delta t + K_d \frac{e_k - e_{k-1}}{\Delta t}